githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/3-enable-github-copilot-for-business-enterprise.md

 These steps are also found in:

-- "Configuring GitHub Copilot settings in your organization” in the GitHub Docs.
+- [Configuring GitHub Copilot settings in your organization](https://docs.github.com/en/copilot/configuring-github-copilot/configuring-github-copilot-settings-in-your-organization#further-reading) in the GitHub Docs.

 In the next unit, you’ll learn about configuring GitHub Copilot.